Online learning materials

-Online work with flexible time arrangement.
-Compulsory group interactive online sessions are announced in the learning environment.
+Possibility of on-site and online collaboration.
+Compulsory group interactive sessions are announced in the learning environment.

-Please look at the exact dates, and possible updates on the course sharing platform.
+Please look at the exact dates, and possible updates on the course information sharing platforms (Peppi, Tuudo)..

-The participant has not been present without satisfactory proof to at least 66% of the online meetings.
+The participant has not been present without satisfactory proof to at least 66% of the onsite and online meetings.

 The participant fails to apply the tools that support supply chain systems due to lack of understanding of the theoretical rationale and tool usage requirements..The student has demonstrated limited knowledge and understanding of the chapter.
 The student has difficulties in applying his/her knowledge and understanding